michaelwnyc/81online/README.md

    Remember to change the user, passwd, host and db according your database.

+   Run

+               saslauthd -a pam

-   Run 'saslauthd -a pam' to start sasl authrization service.
+   to start sasl authrization service.

    In your server.conf:

          Add

                # user/pass auth from mysql
                plugin ./openvpn-auth-pam.so openvpn
                client-cert-not-required